pycage/shellfish/doc/tutorial/layout-scrolling.md

 only the portion inside the viewport is visible at a time.

-The read-only properties `contentWidth` and `contentHeight` tell the current size of the content area.
+The read-only properties `contentWidth` and `contentHeight` tell the current total size of the content area.

 ### The Viewport